City Rail Link: Capacity forecast forces platform enlargements

-As planned, the CRL's underground rail lines will have a capacity of 36,000 passengers per hour.
+The CRL's underground rail lines were planned to have a capacity of 36,000 passengers per hour.
 That figure was expected to be reached in 2045.
-In July 2018, revised projections by City Rail Link Ltd (CRLL) showed the 36,000 capacity will be reached by 2035 – just 10 years after it opens.
+In July 2018, revised projections by City Rail Link Ltd (CRLL) showed the 36,000 capacity would be reached by 2035 – just 10 years after it opens.
 Although the trains are capable of having extra cars added in groups of three, the CRL station platforms, as originally specified, would not be long enough to accommodate nine-car trains.
-The proposed new capacity is 54,000 passengers per hour with the station platforms to be made longer so they can take the longer trains, and for an entry to be built at Beresford Square to complement Karanga a Hape station's Mercury Lane entrance.
+The proposed new capacity was 54,000 passengers per hour with the station platforms to be made longer so they can take the longer trains, and for an entry to be built at Beresford Square to complement Karanga-a-Hape Station's Mercury Lane entrance.
 The extra cost could run to the "low hundreds of millions" and would prevent a costly future two-year closure if the platform lengthening retrofitting work was carried out after the CRL was opened.

 Station naming

 In May 2022, the stations were gifted names by the CRL Mana Whenua Forum.
-These reflected the area's Māori history: Waitematā for Britomart, Te Wai Horotiu for Aotea, Karanga a Hape for Karangahape, and Maungawhau for Mt.
-Eden.
+These reflected the area's Māori history: Waitematā for Britomart, Te Wai Horotiu for Aotea, Karanga a Hape for Karangahape, and Maungawhau for Mt Eden.

-Together with Auckland Transport, City Rail Link Ltd submitted these suggested names to the New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) for recognition.
+Together with Auckland Transport, City Rail Link Ltd submitted these suggested names to the New Zealand Geographic Board (NZGB) for recognition.
 In August 2022, the Board returned the following verdicts: that the unofficial name 'Britomart' be altered to a new official name, 'Waitematā'; that the suggestion of 'Te Wai Horotiu' be accepted, and altered to 'Te Waihorotiu' in keeping with national and te reo Māori orthographic standards; that the suggestion of 'Karanga a Hape' be accepted, and altered to 'Karanga-a-Hape' in keeping with national and te reo Māori orthographic standards; that the unofficial name 'Mount Eden' be discarded, and replaced by an official dual name, 'Maungawhau / Mount Eden'.

 In March 2023, the NZGB announced the decisions made by the Minister for Land Information Damien O'Connor.
 Te Wai Horotiu and Karanga a Hape were changed to Te Waihorotiu and Karanga-a-Hape respectively, as per the Board's recommendations.
-Britomart was also changed, to officially become Waitematā railway station.
+Britomart was also changed, to officially become Waitematā Railway Station.
 Breaking with the Board's recommendation, the Minister made the decision for the Mount Eden station to be called 'Maungawhau' only, not to have a dual name of 'Maungawhau / Mount Eden' as the board suggested.